Quantifying how pressure on the ball wins AFL quarters

 A note on the data

-This analysis covered 21 captured games across local Melbourne AFL competitions, producing 162 decided team-quarters after filtering out demo games, unfinished matches, and drawn quarters.
+This analysis draws on captured games across local Melbourne AFL competitions, looking at every decided team-quarter after filtering out demo games, unfinished matches, and drawn quarters.
 The pressure rating itself is computed per opposition chain, so a team's score reflects both the quality of pressure they applied (weighted by event type — a high-pressure intercept counts more than a free-kick clearance, succeeded pressure counts more than failed pressure) and the volume (across all the chains the opposition had during the quarter).
 That normalisation lets us compare a 30-chain quarter against a 20-chain quarter without the dominant team being penalised for "fewer events."

 Things worth knowing if you're using these numbers as a benchmark: